Michael Hayden: Russian back channel chat would be 'off the map'

 - "I know of no other experience like this in our history," the ex-CIA chief said

 (CNN)"Off the map."
-That's how a former CIA director and retired four-star general on Saturday described the notion of a secret communications channel between Washington and the Kremlin.
+That's how a former CIA director on Saturday described the notion of Jared Kushner, a top aide to his father-in-law, President Donald Trump, setting up a secret communications channel between Washington and the Kremlin.

-Such a back channel would be unprecedented, said retired Air Force Gen. Michael Hayden, who also once headed the National Security Agency.
+Such a back channel would be unprecedented, said retired four-star Gen. Michael Hayden, who also once headed the National Security Agency.

 "This is off the map," Hayden told CNN's Michael Smerconish.
 "I know of no other experience like this in our history, certainly within my life experience."

-Jared Kushner, a top aide to his father-in-law, President Donald Trump, spoke in December with the Russian ambassador about creating a secret communications channel with the Kremlin, a source with knowledge of the matter confirmed to CNN.
+Kushner spoke in December with the Russian ambassador about creating a secret communications channel with the Kremlin, a source with knowledge of the matter confirmed to CNN.
 Kushner is under investigation as part of the FBI probe into Russian meddling in the 2016 election.

 Kushner's interest in a back channel first was reported by The Washington Post, which cited intercepts of conversations between Russia's ambassador, Sergei Kislyak, and Moscow.